Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: Methods

-While the implementation of MHD on GPUs is similar to the implementation on CPUs there are some crucial differences, especially regarding data handling and movement.
-Compared to CPUs, GPUs have high memory bandwidth and extremely high FLOPS but limited memory capacity and limited functionality due to their fundamentally SIMD (Single Instruction Multiple Data) nature.
-Also, while GPU memory bandwidth is higher on the whole, due to their parallel nature GPUs can request many more values from memory at once, meaning codes are often still limited by memory bandwidth.
+While the implementation of MHD on GPUs is similar to the implementation on CPUs, there are some crucial differences, especially regarding data handling and movement.
+Compared to CPUs, GPUs have higher memory bandwidth and extremely high FLOPS, but limited memory capacity and limited functionality due to their fundamentally SIMD (Single Instruction Multiple Data) nature.
+Also, while GPU memory bandwidth is higher on the whole, due to their parallel nature GPUs can request many more values from memory at once, meaning GPU-based codes are often still memory bandwidth bound.

 This leads to some implementation choices that may seem counter-intuitive.
 For example, while an optimized CPU-based code may compute the cell-centered magnetic fields once and then save them to memory, Cholla recomputes them in each function call where they are required.
 Similarly, Cholla does not store the primitive variables, only the conserved ones, and recomputes the primitive variables as needed.
 This approach reduces global memory usage by not storing an entire second grid.
 It also generally reduces memory bandwidth requirements, since often both the conserved and primitive variables are needed within a function, but only one set needs to be loaded.